 Michal presenting our prototype at the Climate Law and Governance Day

-Affirmation for our mission – and challenges to our assumptions
+Affirmation for CPR’s mission – and challenges to our assumptions

 Talking to people about our prototype did two important things for us.
 Firstly, it gave us insight into how our stakeholders currently use policy data – analysts told us how they prepare policy briefs by reading through huge swathes of documents, and researchers described the constant manual scanning for newly published and updated climate laws and policies they have to do to stay in the loop.
 These processes, they told us, are inefficient and frustrating, and it was encouraging to receive overwhelmingly positive responses to our proposal to help fix the problem using machine learning and natural language processing as we map more climate policy in more detail.

 Secondly, however, these conversations gave way to insightful comments and probing questions that tested some of our assumptions, reconfirmed the complexities that are intrinsic to the task of mapping and analysing climate policy, and gave us fresh ideas.
 ‘How do you define a climate policy?’ one researcher asked me.
 ‘Why don’t you measure impact by linking policy data to deforestation data?’ an analyst suggested.

 Comments like these are exactly what we need.
 Beyond our prototype, we’re preparing for a limited release of the next version in spring 2022, followed by a public release next summer – but we’re also always thinking about the bigger picture.
 Capturing the ideas and needs of our prospective users and thinking about how and when to fit them into our timeline is at the core of our focus right now.